Skip to main content

 docker compose build --no-cache

-β€’ Builds or rebuilds services
+β€’ Builds or rebuilds service images from each service's build:

 docker compose pull